 You could be:

-- teaching spoken and written Gaelic to native Gaelic speakers or beginners, or both
+teaching spoken and written Gaelic to native Gaelic speakers or beginners, or both

-- using a variety of teaching techniques such as whole class lessons, small group work, discussions and individual projects
+using a variety of teaching techniques such as whole class lessons, small group work, discussions and individual projects

-- using a range of materials including textbooks, work sheets, computers, audio-visual aids
+using a range of materials including textbooks, worksheets, computers, audio-visual aids

-- organising and directing the whole class and helping individual pupils as required
+organising and directing the whole class and helping individual pupils as required

-- setting assignments, projects, tests and exams, preparing and carrying out continuous assessment, marking pupils’ work and writing reports
+setting assignments, projects, tests and exams, preparing and carrying out continuous assessment, marking pupils’ work and writing reports

-- keeping good order in the classroom and dealing with discipline issues
+keeping good order in the classroom and dealing with discipline issues

-- doing administrative work, including keeping a register of pupils
+doing administrative work, including keeping a register of pupils

-- preparing for and attending parent-teacher meetings and staff meetings
+preparing for and attending parent-teacher meetings and staff meetings

-sometimes supervising out-of-hours activities such as visits or social events.
+sometimes supervising out of hours activities such as visits or social events.

 Teachers in Scotland are paid on a national salary scale.
-The starting annual salary for a probationer teacher is £22,866.
+The starting annual salary for a probationer teacher is £32,217 (January 2024).